ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

-## 5.3 Using the Flexible Programming Model
+## Exercise 5.6 Using the Flexible Programming Model

 Please click one the **SAP Fiori** button in the left hand navigation![](image2.png)